 Your accommodation: Vibe Hotel Darwin Waterfront

 Perfectly positioned amongst the entertainment and dining hub of Darwin’s seafront promenade, Vibe Hotel Darwin Waterfront is surrounded by great shopping, a range of Territorian pubs, as well as some of the most amazing restaurants and cafés in the NT.
-Whether you're tasting craft beers at The Precinct Tavern, enjoying hand crafted menus at Il Lido or Wharf One, or trying NT favourites at the Oyster Bar or Hot Tamale, you'll feel right at home at this picturesque location.Our rental car range includes the latest vehicles from the top suppliers.
-We have a fantastic range, from economy hatchbacks to prestige sedans and SUVs.
-Insurance can often be included with a small excess or deductible.
+Whether you're tasting craft beers at The Precinct Tavern, enjoying hand crafted menus at Il Lido or Wharf One, or trying NT favourites at the Oyster Bar or Hot Tamale, you'll feel right at home at this picturesque location.Choose a car to best suit your needs from our fantastic rental car range or ask our team for a suggestion.
+From compact economy to prestige SUVs.
+Speak to the team to learn more!

 The Kakadu National Parks Pass allows entry to explore ancient sites such as Ubirr, Jim Jim Falls, Burrunkguy and Maguk.
 You will be required to keep your Kakadu National Parks accessible when within the National Park and produce to Park Rangers upon request.